 In theatre dybbuk’s next project, the company investigates Bram Stoker’s Dracula, weaving together its unique blend of historical investigation and heightened theatricality to create a new work from the core of the novel.
 This is the second in a series of “Annotated” productions in which the company explores classic or well-known and culturally influential works to disrupt more familiar or comfortable ways of engaging with them.

-This will be a seated reading of the script, with a run time of approximately 2 hours.
-Following the performance, the audience is invited to speak with the ensemble about this work in-process, and to enjoy some refreshments from our bar (payable by card only).
+This will be a seated reading of the script, with a run time of approximately 90 minutes, followed by a 30-minute discussion following the reading.
+Following the discussion, the audience is invited to speak more with the ensemble about this work in-process, and to enjoy some refreshments from our bar (payable by card only).

 Accessibility: Please note that our building is currently not accessible to visitors with limited mobility.
 This performance will take place on the ground level.